Widgets are applications that expand functionality of Content Studio.

 They can be found inside the Context Panel which can be assessed via the burger icon in the top right corner of Content Browse or Content Editor pages:

-The list of widgets can be accessed from the dropdown: the top 5 widgets are internal, they are followed by installed external widgets (if any).
+The list of widgets can be accessed from the dropdown: the top 5 widgets are built-in, they are followed by custom widgets (if any are installed).
 On top of the dropdown is the text field enabling filtering the list by keywords.

-Content: The top view shows the icon of the content with the display name and full path;
+Content: The top section shows icon of the content with display name and full path;

-Status: The view shows the current content status, like New, Published etc.;
+Status: This section shows current content status, like New, Published etc.;

-User access: The view lists all the permissions set for the selected content.
+User access: This section lists all the permissions set for the selected content.
 Clicking on the

 Edit Permissionslink will open the permissions dialog for updating content permissions;

-Properties: The view shows useful metadata (application type, create/modified date etc.);
+Properties: This section shows useful metadata (application type, create/modified date etc.);

-Page template: The view shows the template used by this content;
+Page template: This section shows a page template used by this content (if set);

-To revert to the specific version, click on it to expand details, and then click the
+To revert to the specific version, click on the version box to expand details, and then click the

 Two dropdowns on top of the dialog contain the full list of versions: the left one (